2 dead, 1 injured after shooting at party near Temple University

 The other 21-year-old man was shot in the leg.
 He was taken to Hahnemann University Hospital where in stable condition.

-Scott Peacock, a student at Temple, lives in the building where the shooting.
+Scott Peacock, a student at Temple, lives in the building where the shooting happened.
 He tells Action News he was home trying to study for finals.

 "When I heard those gunshots I knew to stay back in my room," Peacock said.